Why shoot in black and white?

 Whether you choose a cityscape or a landscape, understanding where the light falls will make a big difference in black-and-white pictures.
 Strong black-and-white landscape images rely on the basic building blocks of composition, like texture, line, shape, pattern, form, placement and negative space.
 Learning to base your composition on these elements, not just colour, helps you create stronger images even when you shoot in colour.

 Of course, the rules of composition apply whether you shoot colour or black-and-white landscape photos.
-These are all things to be kept in mind when framing your shot.
-This will add creativity, drama and life to your monochrome photos.
+When framing your shot, keep these things in mind.
+This will add creativity, drama, and life to your monochrome photos.

-Also, don’t be afraid to experiment with portrait format instead of landscape format.
+Also, don’t be afraid to experiment with portrait rather than landscape format.
 Let the scene dictate what will look best.

 Tip# 4.
 Shades of grey: Look for the contrasts between light and dark in your landscape

-When shooting monochrome, there are other important things too.
-You should be thinking about how the tones of the scene in front of you will look in the final image.
-Each colour will be represented by a different shade.
-You need to find a pleasing balance across the picture.
-The end result has no direct correlation between the original colour and the grey tone.
+There are other important things to consider when shooting monochrome.
+It would help if you thought about how the tones of the scene in front of you will look in the final image.
+A different shade will represent each colour.
+It would be best if you found a pleasing balance across the picture.
+The end result does not directly correlate with the original colour and the grey tone.
 The funny thing about black and white photographs is that grey is the most important colour.
 In completely black or completely white areas, you will lose all details.
 Like a painter, you have a range of tones at your disposal.
-Luckily, we have 254 shades of grey in between (completely black (0) to completely white (255).
+Luckily, we have 254 shades of grey in between (completely black (0) and completely white (255).

-Using black & white to emphasise the light and dark areas of your landscape will give your images balance, atmosphere and a more three-dimensional feel through its tonal contrasts.
+Using black & white to emphasise your landscape’s light and dark areas will give your images balance, atmosphere and a more three-dimensional feel through its tonal contrasts.
 You will be able to tell a story based on light and contrast.
 A scene will change throughout the day, with areas thrown into deep, dark shadows and other areas in splendid light.
 Try to revisit a location at various times of day (and year) and see how it changes.
 Pay attention to shadows on your photos and use these to your advantage.

-There is nothing wrong with a lot of white space in a black & white photo.
-It’s all about balance and what visual story you are trying to communicate.
+There is nothing wrong with a lot of white space in a black-and-white photo.
+It’s all about balance and the visual story you are trying to communicate.
 When appropriately used as negative space, white can help define a focal point, isolate a subject, and accentuate visual balance, like in the picture below.

 Tip# 5.
 Look for textures in the landscape

-Strong side lighting, or even backlighting, can emphasise the texture of an object.
-Therefore, shooting later in the day pays off when the sun is lower, and the light comes from aside.
-This will strengthen the undulations of the landscape and helps you to avoid a very flat image.
+Strong side lighting or backlighting can emphasise an object’s texture.
+Therefore, shooting later in the day pays off when the sun is lower and the light comes from aside.
+This will strengthen the landscape’s undulations and help you avoid a flat image.

 Tip# 6.
 Be expressive

-Without colour, we can enhance a sense of simplicity, loneliness or tranquillity in a black-and-white landscape.
-Black & white photos inherently feel like a more artistic and emotional expression of the scene.
-Black & white brings us to the inner beauty of a scene and evades the distraction of colour.
+Without colour, we can enhance a sense of simplicity, loneliness, or tranquillity in a black-and-white landscape.
+Black-and-white photos inherently feel like a more artistic and emotional expression of the scene.
+Black-and-white brings us to the inner beauty of a scene and evades the distraction of colour.

 I find evoking a feeling and emotion important in an image, especially in a landscape.
 That is probably why I am always strongly attracted to black-and-white images.
 Have also a look at my blogs on creative landscapes and the one on fine art landscape photography